Rob-V-Eng/rob-v-eng.github.io/_projects/Line-Improvement-Project/index.md

   I created a tri-ported housing with:
 - Two angled inlets (left and right)
-- A single outlet aligned with the line intake
+- A single outlet
-- Internal flow guides to reduce turbulence and promote smooth merging of materials
+- Smooth internal finish to reduce turbulence and ensure smooth materail flow
 - Bolt-on flanges for quick mounting

 **3) Fabrication-Ready Design:** Using sheet metal tools in SolidWorks, I ensured the model could be laser cut and bent with standard shop capabilities.

-**Version 2: Pour-In Enabled Housing with Hinged Lids**
+### Version 2: Pour-In Enabled Housing with Hinged Lids

-As soon as the first housing was installed, operators requested a way to manually add small batches of material, such as when cleaning or starting a new product run.
-Instead of modifying the first unit, I created an enhanced second version.

-**1) Modified Design Based on Operator Feedback**

-  I retained the overall geometry of the first housing but added:
-- Two top-facing access ports (one on each side)
-- Hinged metal lids with small handles and magnetic closures
-- Safety flanges to prevent sharp edges and improve operator comfort

-**2) Structural Enhancements:** To ensure the top remained structurally sound despite the added openings, I thickened the lid region and used cross-bracing inside the sheet metal bends.

-**3) Prototyping & Collaboration:** I worked closely with the shop team to test lid tolerances, and with operators to make sure pouring angles and access heights were comfortable during use.
+**1) Operator-Driven Requirement**

+Shortly after, I was asked to design a different housing — this time for a single pipe feeding into the line, but with the ability for operators to manually top up material during production.

+**2) SolidWorks Design**

+I modeled a cylindrical housing with:
+- One inlet pipe feeding material in
+- One outlet port aligned to the line
+- A bowl-shaped opening on the top to act as a funnel
+- A hinged metal lid with a handle to cover the bowl when not in use

+The housing was compact and mounted vertically.
+I took care to angle the bowl opening to make pouring easier from a standing position.

+**3) Ergonomics & Safety**

+I consulted operators to make sure the height and opening size were practical.
+The lid was designed to stay closed with a magnetic catch to prevent accidental spills.

 ## Outcomes & Impact
 - Improved Material Flow: The housings connected all pipes securely, reduced product loss, and promoted consistent merging of material into the line.